top of page

 18"x 24" Acrylics on Canvas

 I've wanted to paint the Walterdale Bridge for quite some time.
 I finally got a chance to paint it for my client Jennifer!
 Jennifer's family moved to Calgary and wanted a keepsake of Edmonton with them there.
 Paper giclee prints that are 12"x16" are available for $45 and I also have canvas giclee reproductions in various sizes available.
-It takes about 5 business days for your stretched giclee to be ready for your order and I stock the paper prints and greeting cards for a quick turnaround.
+It takes about 5 business days for your stretched giclee to be ready for your order and I stock the paper prints for a quick turnaround.
 Like all of my canvas giclees it comes wired on the back, signed and ready to hang on your wall to enjoy!
-I also have it available as 5"x 7" greeting cards.
-They are blank inside for your special message.

 Night Series